Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/content/research.md

 **Award:** Best Third-Year Paper, Department of Economics, Seoul National University.

-**Presentations:** SNU Econometrics Workshop, SETA 2025 (University of Macau), University of Sydney, KERIC 2025, SNU Workshop on Recent Advances in Econometrics, SETA 2026 (University of Tokyo).
+**Presentations:** SNU Econometrics Workshop, SETA 2025 (University of Macau), University of Sydney, KERIC 2025 (SNU), SNU Workshop on Recent Advances in Econometrics, SETA 2026 (University of Tokyo).
 </details>

 ### On the Bracketing Relationship in Staggered Treatment Designs